 Here's a segment of the House Concert in Spokane, Washington we did in June.

-Upcoming Public Performances:
+Upcoming Public Performances in 2017:

 "Dave and Sharon Thormahlen are Corvallis treasures making a gorgeous product that is a genuine throwback to a forgotten age.
 Their harps are a vision to behold, and they sound great.
 You normally don't intend on hearing harps until your translucent spirit rises from your dead body and perches on a cloud, but that doesn't mean you shouldn't hear some harp music a little earlier than planned!"
 Corvallis Advocate

 "What a delightful evening listening to the beautiful music that you two make together!"
 Cindy Crosby